Staying at the New York Athletic Club (NYAC)

 Final thoughts

 I thoroughly enjoyed the location, the room, and the great value of my stay.
-As I love history I am sure there is so much more to share had someone been available to give me a tour of the facilities.
-It would be fabulous to return when the restaurant is open and when I can join in some of the fitness classes. to go for an indoor run on their running track or to have a Manhatten cocktail at their rooftop bar.
+As I love history, I am sure there would have been so much more to share had someone been available to give me a tour of the facilities.
+It would be fabulous to return when the restaurant is open and I can join in some of the fitness classes, go for an indoor run on their running track, or have a Manhatten cocktail at their rooftop bar.

-Thank you so much for joining me for a wander with me here at the most celebrated Athletics Club in the USA.
-It was an absolute privilege to have had this opportunity to be staying at the New York Athletic Club (NYAC), whilst in New York.
+Thank you so much for joining me to wander at the USA’s most celebrated Athletics Club.
+It was an absolute privilege to have had this opportunity to stay at the New York Athletic Club (NYAC) while in New York.

 You may also like